 Conservation of the Clyfford Still Collection

-There are other challenges, however.
-Often the paint was not completely dry before the artist rolled the canvases.
+However, the artworks present other challenges.
+Often the paint was not completely dry before Still rolled the canvases.
 Alterations to the surface, especially in the thicker paint passages, and the transfer of the canvas weave onto the paint commonly occur when malleable oil paint is tightly rolled.
-Also, we regularly see a phenomenon called “fatty acid bloom,” the presence of a hazy, whitish film on the surface.
+Also, the Museum’s conservation team regularly sees a phenomenon called “fatty acid bloom,” which is the presence of a hazy, whitish film on the surface.
 This is caused by the paint drying in a closed environment, causing certain components to migrate upward.
-Finally, it is not uncommon to find that the oil paint has darkened.
+Additionally, it is not uncommon to find that the oil paint has darkened.
 The linseed oil in the pigment will discolor when not exposed to light, causing the surface to look dull and cast an uneven sheen.

 The conservator’s challenge is to try to understand the changes that have taken place since the work was completed.
-We must study Still’s technique and materials and, drawing on chemistry and connoisseurship, alter the paint surface to restore as accurately as possible the artist’s original vision.
+The Museum must study Still’s technique and materials and, drawing on chemistry and connoisseurship, alter the paint surface to restore as accurately as possible the artist’s original vision.